yactouat/pips_channel_personal-website_webapp/README.md

 as matter of fact, the `/api/builds` endpoint is a webhook that triggers a build on Vercel when receiving a Google PubSub message; for this to work, you need to have:

 - a Google Pub Sub push subscription sent to your live `api/builds` endpoint
-- a `PUBSUB_TOKEN_AUDIENCE` environment variable set to the audience of the token you'll receive from Google PubSub
+- a `PUBSUB_TOKEN_AUDIENCE` environment variable set on your Vercel deployment to the audience of the token you'll receive from Google PubSub
 - a `PUBSUB_TOKEN_EMAIL` environment variable set to the email of the Google service account that is sending the push subscription message
+- a `VERCEL_PROJECT` and a `VERCEL_TOKEN` environment variable set to a Vercel API token

 ## contribution guidelines